foundersandcoders/coursebook/week-1/project.md

 - ‘About us’ section
 - Contact form
 - A user cannot submit a form without filling out all of the mandatory fields (name, company name, email address)
-- Information from the form doesn’t get submitted until a user clicks a button
+- Information from the form doesn’t get submitted until the user clicks a button

+**Estimated velocity:** 14 points

+### Stretch Goal

+Use the automatic trigger functionality of your [GitHub project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards).

+---

-Finally, feel free to get creative with the content!
+Finally, feel free to get creative with the content of your website!
 Good luck!